 A preface to the article explains my interest:

 Philip Hamlyn Williams’s interest in William Smith William stems from his irritation that William Smith Williams seemed to be dismissed by many Brontë biographers.
 He holds an MA in Professional Writing and in 2008, as a mature student, was awarded a First Class Degree in Humanities from the University of Exeter.
 He, previously, had pursued careers in professional services, principally as a partner in accountants Price Waterhouse and the not-for-profit sector.
 He is the author of two books on the how the British army was supplied in the two World Wars: War on Wheels and Ordnance, both published by The History Press, Gloucester, England.

 Correspondence to: Philip Hamlyn Williams.
 Email: firstname.lastname@example.org.
 Website: www.philwilliamswriter.co.uk.

-This is an Accepted Manuscript of an article published by Taylor & Francis in Bronte on 18 March 2019, available online: https://www.tandfonline.com/
+The article, published by Taylor & Francis in Bronte on 18 March 2019, is available online: